rustam-AIresearch/Towards-Scalable-Fraud-Detection/README.md

-Distributed SMOTE for Scalable Fraud Detection Overview
-This project explores the impact of distributed oversampling techniques on the performance, scalability, and computational efficiency of fraud detection models applied to large-scale, highly imbalanced datasets.
-Specifically, it evaluates and compares implementations of SMOTE (Synthetic Minority Oversampling Technique) in distributed environments.

-The core problem addressed is the challenge of scaling nearest-neighbor-based SMOTE algorithms in distributed systems—an important concern when dealing with massive datasets like those used in credit card fraud detection.

-Problem Statement
-Fraud detection datasets are typically extremely imbalanced, with fraudulent transactions often representing less than 0.2% of total entries.
-This imbalance can bias classifiers, making them ineffective at identifying rare but critical cases.

-The Credit Card Fraud Detection dataset used in this study includes 284,807 transactions over two days, of which only 492 are fraudulent.
-Standard classification algorithms struggle to detect these minority instances without oversampling.

-Goal
-To evaluate and compare different distributed SMOTE strategies in terms of:

-Classification performance

-Execution (wall-clock) time

-Scalability in distributed systems

-Methods and Techniques
-Three distributed SMOTE variants are analyzed:

-Global SMOTE
-Traditional SMOTE applied globally across the entire dataset.

-Partition-Based Local SMOTE
-SMOTE applied within clusters generated using:

-K-Means

-Bisecting K-Means

-Approximate SMOTE using Locality Sensitive Hashing (LSH) A faster, memory-efficient method that approximates nearest neighbors without full distance calculations.

-Each method is tested in conjunction with ensemble classifiers (e.g., Random Forest, XGBoost) to assess classification performance on distributed data.

-Key Findings
-Partition-based SMOTE methods offer a significant improvement in classification accuracy for fraudulent transactions while maintaining fast execution times.

-LSH-based approximate SMOTE reduces computational cost, providing an efficient balance between speed and accuracy.

-These findings highlight critical trade-offs between computational resources and model effectiveness for real-time or large-scale fraud detection systems.

-Technologies Used
-Apache Spark / PySpark (for distributed data processing)

-Scikit-learn, XGBoost (for model training and evaluation)

-Pandas, NumPy (for preprocessing and analysis)

-Matplotlib / Seaborn (for visualizations)
+#  Distributed SMOTE for Scalable Fraud Detection

+## Overview

+This project investigates the **impact of distributed oversampling techniques** on the performance, scalability, and computational efficiency of fraud detection models on large-scale, imbalanced datasets.

+The focus is on improving fraud detection performance using different variants of **SMOTE (Synthetic Minority Oversampling Technique)**, which is known for mitigating class imbalance issues.
+However, its nearest-neighbor search poses scalability challenges in distributed systems.

+## Problem Statement

+Fraud detection datasets are highly imbalanced.
+For example, the **Credit Card Fraud Detection** dataset used in this study contains:

+-  **284,807 transactions**
+- **Only 492 (0.172%) are fraudulent**

+Without proper handling, machine learning classifiers tend to become **biased toward the majority class**, rendering them ineffective for real fraud detection tasks.

+##  Objective

+Evaluate the **trade-offs** between **classification accuracy**, **computational cost**, and **scalability** of various distributed SMOTE implementations, including:

+-  Global SMOTE
+-  Partition-Based SMOTE (K-Means, Bisecting K-Means)
+-  Approximate SMOTE using Locality-Sensitive Hashing (LSH)

+##  Methods

+Three distributed SMOTE strategies were analyzed:

+### 1. Global SMOTE
+> Applies SMOTE across the full dataset (baseline method).

+### 2. Partition-Based Local SMOTE
+> Partitions the minority class using:
+- **K-Means clustering**
+- **Bisecting K-Means clustering**

+SMOTE is applied locally within each cluster to enhance both **efficiency** and **cluster fidelity**.

+### 3. LSH-Based Approximate SMOTE
+> Uses **Locality Sensitive Hashing** to approximate nearest neighbors quickly, minimizing computational overhead in distributed environments.

+## Key Findings

+- **Partition-Based SMOTE** yields **higher accuracy** for fraudulent transaction detection and **lower execution time**.
+- **LSH-based SMOTE** reduces computational cost while maintaining competitive accuracy.
+- These results reveal **important trade-offs** between runtime performance and model effectiveness in big data fraud detection.

+##  Research Question

+> _What is the impact of traditional distributed oversampling techniques in combination with ensemble classifiers on the performance, scalability, and computational efficiency of fraud detection models in big data environments?_